mhoirup/mhoirup.github.io/_posts/2021-04-12-Survival-Analysis.md

 each variable using my own `dsummary()` function, the definition of which can be found in [my .Rprofile](https://github.com/mhoirup/dotfiles/blob/main/.Rprofile).

-{% marginnote 'tableID-3' "**Table 1**: Summaries of categorical variables.
+{% marginnote 'table1' "**Table 1**: Variable summaries of both numerical and categorical variables.
+Take special note of the distribution of `ui`, whether a respondent has unemployment insurance, which appear to be somewhat evenly split among observations" %}
-They're all binary variables, although of different data types, i.e. boolean or character vectors.
-For all the `censor` variables we observe non-censoring more often than not, while the availability of unemployment insurance appears to be evenly split among observations." %}

 |Variable  |Vector Type|N Unique |Most Frequent Value|Min   |Mean  |Max   |SD    |
 |:---------|:----------|--------:|------------------:|-----:|-----:|-----:|-----:|